Newcastle, New South Wales: Media

-Nine airs NBN News live from their Honeysuckle studios each night at six.
-The bulletin is a mix of its own locally produced stories mixed in with national and international stories sourced from the Nine Network.
-Local news updates are aired by the Seven, Nine (as NBN News) and 10 throughout the day to fulfil local content quotas.
+WIN Television airs NBN News live from their Honeysuckle studios each night at 5:30pm.
+The bulletin is locally produced stories sourced from the Nine Network.
+Local news updates are aired by Seven, Nine (as NBN News) and 10 throughout the day to fulfil local content quotas.

 Disasters

 1989 earthquake

 On 28 December 1989, Newcastle experienced an earthquake measuring 5.6 on the Richter scale, which killed 13 people, injured 162 and destroyed or severely damaged a number of prominent buildings.
 Some had to be demolished, including the large George Hotel in Scott Street (city), the Century Theatre at Broadmeadow, the Hunter Theatre (formerly 'The Star') and the majority of The Junction school at Merewether.
 Part of the Newcastle Workers' Club, a popular venue, was destroyed and later replaced by a new structure.
 The following economic recession of the early 1990s meant that the city took several years to recover.
 However, Beaumont Street, Hamilton, where many buildings sustained major damage, became a thriving cosmopolitan restaurant strip after the earthquake and is still going strong today.
 The earthquake helped to rekindle business in this suburban strip.